About Acquisitions/Collection Services || COLIBRI Project || Collection Development Policy || Gift Policy ||

 Online Acquisitions Tools || Out of Print Request || Gift Guidelines || Preservation and Repairs || SAALCK Guidelines

 The selection of materials to meet current and future needs of Western Kentucky University's faculty, staff, and students as well as the local citizenry is a critical service element in the Libraries' mission and is the very core of collection development.
-The specific curricular and disciplinary priorities for selecting and acquiring materials are set forth in Western Kentucky University Libraries Collection Development Policy that was adopted in Fall 1992.
+The specific curricular and disciplinary priorities for selecting and acquiring materials are set forth in Western Kentucky University Libraries Collection Development Policy that was adopted in Fall 1992 and was completely revised on 12/11/12.

 The Collection Development Program is coordinated by Jack Montgomery, Collection Services Coordinator.